Quantum simulation of dissipation for Maxwell equations in dispersive media: Quantum representation of classical Maxwell equations in dispersive media

+where $\bol{n}$ is the outward pointing normal at the boundary.
 The form of the constitutive relation \eqref{6} satisfies five physical postulates \cite{Roach}: determinism, linearity, causality, locality in space, and invariance under time translations.
-The instantaneous, optical response of the medium is given by the $6\times6$ matrix $\hat{W}=diag(\epsilon(\bol{r}),\mu(\bol{r}))$ whereas the susceptibility kernel $\hat{G}$ represents the dispersive response accommodating for dissipation and memory effects.

-For simplicity we will assume that the high frequency limit of the medium's response is $\hat{W}=\hat{W}_0=diag(\epsilon_0,\mu_0)$.
-For a discussion on the inhomogeneity in the optical response and the explicit unitary evolution of Maxwell equations we direct the reader to \cite{Koukoutsis}.
-In addition, without loss of generality we assume scalar dissipative and dispersive media.
-Under those considerations, the general constitutive relation in the frequency domain for a lossy and dispersive medium reads \cite{Cassier}
+In an inhomogeneous and dispersion-less medium, the unitary form of Maxwell equations has been obtained in \cite{Koukoutsis}.